hmslima/sambahsacompletegrammar/sambahsa.md

 spoken in Luxembourg or Saarland, /ʀ/.
 However this sound can take other
 forms:

 **“rr” /r(r)/ and “rh” /r(h)/ –** like the spanish “rr” (/r/).
+Don't you know spanish?
+There is no problem, I teach you how to make this sound.
+It's made by the trill of the tongue in the alveolar ridge, but know that the movement of the tongue is more made by the airflow than the tongue itself.
+It's like the /ɾ/ of “be**tt**er”, but you have multiple vibrations of the tongue instead of a single vibration of /ɾ/.

 **“rl” –** like the japanese “r” (/ɺ/), it may also be pronounced as /rl/ or /ʁl/.
-Don't know japanese?
-There is no problem, I explain it: notice where your tongue touches when you speaks the sound {d}.
-Did you observe?
-You make the japanese “r” trying to make the /ɾ/ of “be**tt**er”, but touching the tongue in the same place where you do when you say {d} and you must hold your tongue during a tiny bit in order to the air passes at the laterals of your tongue instead of the center of the tongue.
+Don't you know japanese?
+There is no problem, I explain it: it's very similar to the /ɾ/ of “be**tt**er”, but you must hold your tongue during a tiny bit of time in order to the air pass at the laterals of your tongue instead of the center of the tongue.

 **“s” {s} *****({z} when between vowels)***** –** “son” {son} *(son) and* “decision” {dëtsiziOn} *(decision)*